elcorto/docwatch/README.md

 same as `\cite{knuth1997}` in LaTeX.
 ```

-You can process this by setting the `pandoc.citeproc=True` option in the
+You can process this by setting the `pandoc.citeproc=true` option in the
 config file, which will imply [`pandoc --citeproc`][citeproc].